binarylogic/authlogic/doc/use_normal_rails_validation.md

 ## Motivation

-The deprecated features save people some time in the begginning, when setting up Authlogic.
+The deprecated features save people some time in the beginning, when setting up Authlogic.
 But, later in the life of a project, when these settings need to change, it is obscure compared to normal ActiveRecord validations.